jfb-h/synthetic-tourism/documents/papers/main.typ

   image("figures/plot-placebos-both.png"),
   scope: "parent",
   placement: top,
-  caption: [(a) Difference between observed and synthetic overnight stays for Hamburg (black line) and placebo test with control units (grey lines). (b) Synthetic and observed series with the intervention predated to 2010.]
+  caption: [(a) Difference between observed and synthetic overnight stays for Hamburg (black line) and placebo test with control units (grey lines).
+Only control units within 2 times the MSPE of Hamburg are shown to avoid visual clutter (see Abadie et al. 2010). (b) Temporal placebo test showing the synthetic and observed series with the intervention predated to 2010.]
 )<figure-robustness>

 = Discussion
 #highlight[This study uses a synthetic control approach to show that the opening of Hamburg’s Elbphilharmonie in 2017 generated approximately 13 million additional overnight stays over the following 7.5 years.
 To contextualize these findings, an illustrative projection based on the average on-site travel expenses of €129 per person per day in 2023 @hamburgtourismus2024 suggests approximately €1.7 billion in additional touristic spending by overnight visitors.
 Although this simple calculation is not a formal economic model, it provides a rough indication that, despite the at-the-time heavily criticized project cost of around €870 million @maak2015, the expense could have been broadly offset at the macroeconomic level within a relatively short period.
 Although our analysis is in line with the Elbphilharmonie having been an economic success for the city of Hamburg, it doesn't indicate that this need be the case for all architectural lighthouse projects.
 Indeed, many case studies outline how such projects failed to meet economic or cultural expectations, such as the PalaFuksas in Turino @vanolo2022, the Phæno in Wolfsburg @alaily-mattar2019, or the Oscar Niemeyer Centre in Avilés @somozamedina2019.

+As discussed earlier, the observation period overlaps the COVID-19 pandemic, which had severe consequences for tourism worldwide and thus might plausibly interfere with the estimation of the Elbphilharmonie effect on tourism.
+However, we believe the effect visible in this study to be more than just a pandemic-induced artefact for two reasons:
+First, the effect is already visible for the post-treatment period before the onset of the pandemic in 2020.
-Methodwise, the donor pool is almost entirely composed of German cities, apart from Amsterdam with a weight of 0.03, which limits cross-country confounding from travel and policy differences, especially during the COVID-19 crisis.
+Second, the donor pool is almost entirely composed of German cities, apart from Amsterdam with a weight of 0.03, which limits cross-country confounding from travel and policy differences, especially during the COVID-19 crisis.
 Although some variation across federal states existed, Germany followed a broadly coordinated pandemic policy timeline (e.g., the March 2020 contact ban, the mid-December 2020 winter tightening, and the April 2021 federal emergency brake) @bonisch2020 @schuppert2021.
+This reduces the likelihood of bias due to non-parallel recovery trends.
+Nevertheless, the possibility that pandemic induced revenge-tourism led to an amplification of the effect of lighthouse projects such as the Elbphilharmonie remains a challenging limitation of the approach presented here.

-Furthermore, exceptional architectural projects can evoke complex social effects on neighboring neighborhoods beyond their economic influence.
+Finally, exceptional architectural projects can evoke complex social effects on adjacent neighborhoods beyond their direct economic impact.
 These may include changes in the local housing market, shifts in resident demographics, and gentrification, as noted in earlier research @balke2018 @novy2019.
 Additionally, an increased volume of tourism can lead to overtourism that exceeds local social capacities and disrupts residents' everyday social life @namberger2019a.]

 = Conclusion
 #highlight[This study examines the local impact of exceptional architecture on tourism by analyzing the inauguration of the Elbphilharmonie in Hamburg.
 Using the synthetic control method, we construct a data-driven counterfactual scenario to assess whether the construction of the Elbphilharmonie lead to an increase in overnight stays that would not have occurred otherwise.